Cooked Kale Salad

 Please enable JavaScript in your browser to complete this form.

-This sautéed kale, bean and avocado salad is a delicious, healthy lunch and a delightful way to enjoy kale!
+This sautéed kale salad with beans and avocado is a delicious, healthy lunch and a delightful way to enjoy kale!
 We love making this sautéed kale with garlic and sesame to serve as a side, but it can easily be turned into a complete meal by adding protein-packed pinto beans, creamy avocado chunky, calcium-rich tahini, and served atop a filling bed of quinoa (or rice).

 Prep Time 10 minutes